Sermon – The Fifth Sunday of Lent 2021

 How is any of this possible?
 What are we saying by praying these words?
 Are we calling upon God to act by somehow preventing these things from happening (…that our eye have not part in any evil sight, or our hearing be inaccessible to idle words, etc.).
 Perhaps.
 Or what might we actually supposed to be doing?

 St. Gregory’s prayer in the Liturgy summarizes the task and the goal of our personal Lenten discipline.
 Prayer involves our relationship with God and our conversation with Him.
-And while you and I can easily call upon God’s help with many things and at various times, we are also expected to do our part as we live our lives from day to day.
+Great Lent aims to reestablish what Adam & Eve lost.
+They walked and talked with God.
+Sin deceived them into thinking that they could hide.
+While you and I can easily call upon God’s help with many things, and at various times, we are also expected to do our part as we live our lives from day to day.

 Great Lent in our church is is also time when we become focused upon addressing the subject of our passions; a word frequently heard in our prayers.
 The Fathers of the church saw every negative impulse that may thrust us into self-serving and self-gratifying obsessions as an opportunity to be transformed.
 One of the best teaching on this important lesson is heard in the words of St. John Climacus who was commemorated last Sunday.
 St. John says that passions such as anger, gluttony, pride or lust, which can cause us to sin, can also be transformed to virtues if they are redirected.
 In other words we can “overcome evil with good” (Romans 12:21) by curbing or redirecting our passions.
 Listen to what St. John himself says: